-Compensation Element Purpose Health and Welfare, Retirement and Deferred Compensation Plans Promote employee health and well-being, and financial security for retirement Provide competitive benefits to attract and retain executive talent Perquisites and Other Personal Benefits Provide business-related benefits Assist in attracting and retaining executive talent Post-Termination Arrangements Attract and retain executive talent in a competitive market by providing temporary income following an involuntary termination of employment Provide continuity of management Compensate executives for restrictive covenants and other obligations following a termination without cause or a resignation for good reason
+Compensation Element Purpose Health and Welfare, Retirement and Deferred Compensation Plans Promote employee health and well-being, and financial security for retirement Provide competitive benefits to attract and retain executive talent Perquisites and Other Personal Benefits Provide business-related benefitsAssist in attracting and retaining executive talent Post-Termination Arrangements Attract and retain executive talent in a competitive market by providing temporary income following an involuntary termination of employment Provide continuity of management Compensate executives for restrictive covenants and other obligations following a termination without cause or a resignation for good reason

-WHAT WE DO AND DON'T DO 1 ✓ Include a relative market-based performance metric (i.e. , Relative Total Shareholder Return) in our long-term compensation program ✓ Maintain robust stock ownership guidelines for officers and directors We design our executive compensation programs to create long-term stockholder value, align ✓ Cap payouts under our annual bonus program and performance-based equity awards through maximum payouts pay and performance and avoid excessive risk taking ✓ Vary performance metrics and measureme mitigate excessive risk-taking ent periods in our compensation programs to 6 ✓ Structure overall target compensation so that a substantial majority of our NEOs' annual compensation is at risk ✓ Conduct a robust annual risk assessment of our compensation programs, policies and practices We incorporate best practices in our compensation programs Clawback Policy: Provide for forfeiture, repayment or adjustment of incentive compensation in the event of a financial restatement without regard to misconduct in our NEOs' employment agreements Anti-Hedging Policy: Prohibit our employees from hedging our securities Anti-Pledging Policy: Prohibit our executive officers, Section 16 officers and all other employees who report to our CEO from pledging our securities or holding our securities in a margin account Re-evaluate our peer group on an annual basis No Tax Gross-Ups - We do not provide excise tax gross-ups in the event of a change in control in our executive employment agreements No payment of dividends or dividend equivalents on unvested equity awards No repricing of underwater stock options No single-trigger change in control agreements Retain an independent compensation consultant \checkmark Engage with shareholders consultant and to review and approve the firm's fees and other retention terms.
+WHAT WE DO AND DON'T DO ✓ Include a relative market-based performance metric (i.e., Relative Total Shareholder Return) in our long-term compensation program ✓ Maintain robust stock ownership guidelines for offi icers and directors We design our executive compensation programs to create long-term Cap payouts under our annual bonus program and performance-based equity awards through maximum payouts stockholder value, align pay and performance and avoid excessive risk taking Vary performance metrics and measurement period excessive risk-taking ods in our compensation programs to mitigate Structure overall target compensation so that a su compensation is at risk bstantial majority of our NEOs' annual ✓ Conduct a robust annual risk assessment of our c ✓ Conduct a robust annual risk assessment of our compensation programs, policies and practices We incorporate best practices in our compensation programs ✓ Clawback Policy: Provide for forfeiture, repayment or adjustment of incentive compensation in the event of a financial restatement without regard to misconduct in our NEOs' employment agreements ✓ Anti-Hedging Policy: Prohibit our employees from hedging our securities ✓ Anti-Pledging Policy: Prohibit our executive officers, Section 16 officers and all other employees who report to our CEO from pledging our securities or holding our securities in a margin account ✓ Re-evaluate our peer group on an annual basis ✓ Retain an independent compensation consultant ✓ Engage with shareholders × No Tax Gross-Ups - We do not provide excise tax gross-ups in the event of a change in control in our executive employment agreements × No payment of dividends or dividend equivalents on unvested equity awards × No repricing of underwater stock options × No single-trigger change in control agreements consultant and to review and approve the firm's fees and other retention terms.
 The Committee maintains a policy requiring that its independent compensation consultant not provide services to the Company other than its services to the Committee and its services to the Company with respect to the evaluation of non-executive director compensation.
 ClearBridge did not provide any such services in 2022.